Pots of Gold at the End of the Rainbow: What is Success for Open Source Contributors?: Limitations

 \textbf{Recall bias.} Moreover, as our survey question was open ended, our results could be impacted by either salience bias, where respondents focus on definitions that are prominent or emotionally striking and not necessarily all the factors that matter; or by memory bias, where participants answered questions based on what they can first recall and not necessarily what’s most important to them.

 \textbf{Data Consistency}.
 Consistency refers to ensuring that the results consistently follow from the data and there is no inference that cannot be supported after the data analysis~\cite{MerriamBook}.
-To increase consistency, we performed data analysis in a group of three researchers.
-We had weekly meetings to discuss and adjust codes and categories until we reached agreement.
-In the meetings, we also checked the consistency of our interpretations, continually discussing our results based on definitions of Dries et al.'s model \cite{dries2008career}.
-All analysis was thoroughly grounded in the data collected and exhaustively discussed amongst the whole team to reach an agreement.
+The same group of researchers performed the qualitative analysis of interviews' transcripts and survey's responses.
+We had weekly meetings to discuss and adjust codes and categories until reaching agreement.
+In the meetings, we also checked the consistency of our interpretations, continually discussing our results based on definitions of Dries et al.'s model~\cite{dries2008career}.
+All analysis was thoroughly grounded in the data collected and exhaustively discussed amongst the whole team.
 The team includes researchers with extensive experience in qualitative methods.

 \textbf{Theoretical saturation}.
 A potential limitation in qualitative studies regards reaching theoretical saturation.
 In this study, we interviewed 27 participants with different backgrounds and perceptions about the studied phenomenon.
 The participants are diverse in terms of gender, number of years involved with OSS, and highest achieved academic degree.
 We kept inviting participants until we could not find any new concept for five consecutive interviews.
 Moreover, we collected answers from 193 respondents about what it means to be a successful OSS contributor, and we could not find any new meanings.
 Therefore, although theoretical saturation cannot be claimed, we believe that we obtained a consistent and comprehensive account of the phenomenon.